 Cody and I walked past our fish market and found ourselves drawn to this beautiful piece of Alaskan Salmon.
 We couldn’t stop ourselves from buying it.
 I mean, just look at it.
 It was our treat for the week.

 We marinated the salmon in a simple marinade of Worcestershire Sauce, Honey, Soy Sauce and garlic for about two hours.
 It gives an amazingly yummy flavor without overpowering the naturally wonderful taste of fresh salmon.

 We discovered a website showing all the happenings in and around town.
 The first thing that caught out eye was “A Movie In The Park”.
 So, that’s how we’ll be spending this fine Saturday evening!
 They are screening Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 Hopefully it makes for a relaxed weekend activity!

-- Mix the worcestershire sauce, soy sauce, honey and half the garlic.
-Pour over salmon and let it stand in fridge for at least 2 hours.
+- Mix the soy sauce, honey and garlic.
+Pour over salmon and let it marinade in the fridge for at least 2 hours.

 - Heat up a pan and melt the butter with the olive oil.
 When the butter starts foaming, add the salmon skin side down and sear for 4 minutes [or until it cooks halfway through if you look at the sides of the fish].